McCloud River redband trout

-The McCloud River redband trout (Oncorhynchus mykiss stonei), sometimes referred to as the Sacramento redband trout, is a redband trout subspecies of rainbow trout in the family Salmonidae.
-O. m. stonei is found in the McCloud River and Pit River, with ancestral lineages found in specific tributaries in the Upper McCloud river.
-There is also evidence that a primitive form of McCloud River redband trout isolated in Sheepheaven Creek (Upper Mccloud River tributary) may constitute a separate subspecies listing, Oncorhynchus mykiss calisulat.
-Its historic range has declined significantly since it was first described in 1894.
+The McCloud River redband trout (Oncorhynchus mykiss calisulat), is a redband trout subspecies of rainbow trout in the family Salmonidae.
+O. m. calisulat is found only in the upper McCloud River, above the Middle Falls.
+The McCloud River redband trout was recently split from the Oncorhynchus mykiss calisulat subspecies after genetic research by Matthew A. Campbell.
 Remaining populations of genetically pure McCloud River redband trout are threatened by predation, habitat loss, competition with introduced trout species and by hybridization with hatchery rainbow trout introduced to support sport fishing.